a1m0/a1m0/README.md

 ### A little more about me:

-- 🔭 I'm a Data Scientist and a Software Engineer working on creative computer science and engineering related ideas.
+- 🔭 I'm a Software Engineer and Machine Learning Engineer working on creative computer science and engineering related ideas.

 - 🌱 I’m interested in Data Science, Software Architecture, Open Innovation, Artificial Intelligence and Robotics and I'm eagerly looking for oppurtunities to learn new things.

-- 👯 I'm Currently looking forward to work with passionate professionals as a Data Scientist, Machine Learning Engineer or Deep Learning Engineer.
+- 👯 I'm Currently looking forward to work with passionate professionals as a Software Engineer, Machine Learning Engineer or Deep Learning Engineer.

 ### 💻 Tech Stack: <br>